 Registrants in good standing, with the exception of student members and honorary agrologists, shall be eligible to vote at elections or on motions at an AGM and to hold office in the institute.

 In addition to the requirements of the Professional Governance Act and BCIA Bylaws, registrants shall be subject to the Professional Development (PD) Guidelines and Policies set by the Audit and Practice Review Committee, and approved by BCIA Council.

 Professional Agrologist (PAg) or Technical Agrologist (TAg) Status

 Articling Agrologist (AAg) or Articling Technical Agrologists (ATAg) Status

 Professional development hours must be reported annually: the required minimum is 30 PD hours per year, with an accumulation of 125 PD hours over a three year reporting period (ending with the reporting year).
-If registration is changed to be on leave, the articling term is put on hold and the articling registrant will be required to extend their articling program term to the equivalent of 24 months (or 12 months if applicable) of working full-time in the field of agrology.
-The articling registrant is welcome to attend all events as part of the articling program while on leave and should continue to engage with their mentor.
+If a change in status is requested, the articling term is put on hold.
+While on-leave, the articling Registrant is welcome to attend all professional development activities as included in the Articling Program and should continue to engage with their mentor.

 Retired status is for those that have left work and are no longer providing any agrology services or advice upon which a person may act, but wish to stay active and engaged in BCIA.
 Retirees can provide information on an educational basis but cannot offer specific advice about any specific situation or question.